duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

-You can use asset path helpers in scss, instead of erb style `background-image: url(<%= asset_url 'logo.png' %>)` you can use `asset-url` (which replace `<%=%>` and `url()` and file name should be inside quotes).
+You can use asset path helpers in scss, instead of erb style `background-image: url(<%= asset_url 'logo.png' %>)` you can use `asset-url` (which replace `<%=%>` and `url()` and file name should be inside quotes like `asset-url('logo.png')`.
 Remember that it was underscored in erb, use hyphenated in sass `background-image: asset-url("logo.png")`.
 You can not use normal `url("logo.png")`.
 Note that asset path `asset-path` does not work, you need to use assets url.

 Note that for coffeescript you need to add extension `customers.coffee.erb` and use this initialization file